sonic-net/SONiC/doc/qos/SONiC_ROCEv2_support.md

 config qos reload --update --all-new-ports

 ```
 - Clear only default ROCE qos maps, scheduler, wred etc.

 ```
 config qos classifier clear --defaults
 ```

-### 2.2.9 Dynamic port breakout - TBD
+### 2.2.9 Dynamic port breakout

+- Recommended to breakout ports before moving to lossless mode.
+- Ports created after moving to lossless mode should not be usable until next reboot.
-- While bootup, All ports are applied with lossless profiles based on "buffer init"/"roce enable" configuration.
+- While next bootup, All new ports are applied with lossless profiles based on "buffer init"/"roce enable" configuration.
 - All configurations removed before on port delete as part of DPB and set with NULL oid for PG and Q buffer profiles on that port.

-- New ports created as part of DBP
-  - Apply with configurations based on "roce enable/buffer init" status.

 ## 2.3 Backend change to support new configurations